Aditya-Choudhary0/mailingbot/README.md

 2. Google Auth Page - Users have the option to choose an account <hr>

-3. Theme - Users can switch between dark and light themes, even on the homepage using toggle button. <hr>
+3. Theme - Users can switch between dark and light themes, even on the homepage using the toggle button. <hr>

 4. Home Page <hr>